svelteinc/festus-community-controlled-digital-infrastructure/docs/governance/festus_citywide_civic_authority_and_assembly_v1.md

   - big builds,
   - chunks of the budget,
   - and whether large private projects expand or not.”
-- “Council and Mayor can’t quietly push through major deals; if they override a citizen vote, it takes a supermajority and a written explanation.”
+- “Council and Mayor can't quietly push through major deals; if they override a citizen vote, it takes a supermajority and a written explanation.”

 This document is a **conceptual roadmap**, not a legal instrument.
 Any real implementation would require detailed legal drafting, public process, and formal adoption by Festus.